mtlynch/mtlynch.io/content/notes/nix-dev-environment/index.md

 ---
-title: "Using Nix for a Per-Project Development Environment"
+title: "Per-Project Development Environments with Nix"
 date: 2023-10-07T00:00:00-04:00
 tags:
   - nix
 ---

-I've been learning Nix recently.
 Nix is a broad product with a steep learning curve as it's, capable of everything from installing a single package to managing every file and application on your OS.

 I've discovered that one thing Nix does well with a gentle learning curve is managing development environments.

 Nix lets me have multiple projects on the same system that each have their own, independent view of what dependencies are available.
 I can have one legacy project running Python 2.7 and Node.js 4.x alongside a modern project running Python 3.11 and Node.js 20, and they won't interfere with each other.

-## Like Python virtualenv or Node.js `package.json`, but for everything
+## Nix dev environments are like Python virtualenv or Node.js `package.json`, but more powerful

 Many modern programming languages have tools for creating an isolated development environment on a per-project basis.
-Python has virtualenv and Node.js has `package.json`.
-But those tools are limited in that they only control dependencies within that ecosystem.
+Python has virtualenv, and Node.js has `package.json`.
+Those tools are limited in that they only control dependencies within that ecosystem.

 If you wanted to specify that your Python project depends on a specific version of `gcc`, you couldn't do that with virtualenv or `package.json` because there's no package in those managers for fine-grained gcc versions.

 With Nix, you can create a project-specific development environment that lets you control lower-level depenedencies like which version of `gcc` is available and which version of Python to use.

-## Why not Docker?
+## Why not manage development environments with Docker?

-I like Docker, but I don't find it friendly for development environments.
+I like Docker, and I use it for deployment and certain DevOps tasks, but I haven't found it a great solution for my development environment.

 I do my development in VS Code over SSH, and Docker makes that a pain.
 I know there are workarounds, but I've never found them appealing.

-## Why not Ansible?
+## Why not manage development environments with Ansible?

-Ansible is how I've solved this problem for the past six years.
-Every project has its own VM and Ansible definition.
-It works okay, but changing dependencies is slow, so things go out of state.
+For the past six years, [I've managed my development environments with Ansible](/notes/nix-first-impressions/#the-problems-with-ansible), and that's worked okay.

+For every software project I have, I create a dedicated virtual machine and associated Ansible playbook for configuring the server with all of my dependencies.

+The problem is that when I want to experiment with something for a few minutes, I'm not that excited to spin up a whole VM, write a playbook, and then wait 10-20 minutes for Ansible to provision the server.

+I'm slowly migrating all of my projects to use Nix rather than Ansible, as Nix is much lighter weight and makes it easier to upgrade my dependencies.

 ## Creating a simple Nix development environment